VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 ./rn
 ```

 The pgplot window will appear.
 On the top right, in the mixing panel, you can see the two convective zones (in blue), which are the convective core and the envelope.
-Once helium starts burning, overshooting is taken into account (in white).
+Once helium starts burning (after a few time steps), overshooting is taken into account (in white).
 As you can see, the size of these regions change with time.

 You will probably see additional convective zones appearing times to times, those are numerical artefacts that should not exist in a real star.
 However, this is a well know issue which is amplified by the lack of accuracy of the model (physical and numerical resolution).
 You can just ignore them for the purpose of this lab.
 The only impact will be that the period spacing evolution with time will be a bit noisy and differ from monotonic variations.
 However, the global trend observed is still realistic.